primer/brand/.changeset/lovely-berries-smash.md

 '@primer/react-brand': minor
 ---

-Reduced size of text in `FormControl.Hint` and `FormControl.Validation` components
+Reduced the text size in `FormControl.Hint` and `FormControl.Validation` components to match their counterparts in `CheckboxGroup` and `RadioGroup` for improved consistency and visual design accuracy.